-The evaluation is done to determine if a hearing loss is present, and if so, to detail the type and severity of the hearing loss.
+The audiological evaluation is done to determine if a hearing loss is present, and if so, to detail the type and severity of the hearing loss.
 It also may provide insight into the cause of the hearing loss as well as provide guidance for the audiologist in making appropriate treatment recommendations.

 What Tests Will Be Done?

-The specific tests done during the evaluation will depend on the patient’s age, and what is known already about their hearing status.
+The specific tests done during the audiological evaluation will depend on the patient’s age, and what is known already about their hearing status.
 These various tests will determine the degree of hearing loss, the type of hearing loss, and the conditions of the ear canal and middle ear.
 The audiologist will also determine if the hearing loss is conductive (middle or outer ear problem) or sensorineural (inner ear problem or central processing difficulty of the brain).

-A diagnostic audiologic evaluation includes pure-tone testing, bone-conduction testing, and speech testing.
+A diagnostic audiological evaluation includes pure-tone testing, bone-conduction testing, and speech testing.

 Pure-tone Air and Bone Conduction Testing

 Pure-tone air conduction testing determines the quietest tones that a person can hear at different frequencies, both low and high.
 Bone conduction testing is similar to pure-tone air conduction testing.
 A different type of headphone is used during bone conduction testing, and the results help the specialist determine if the hearing loss is originating from the outer/middle ear or from the inner ear.

 A speech reception threshold (SRT) test is often used with older children and adults to confirm the results of a pure-tone test.
 This test determines the lowest level at which the patient can recognize words or speech stimuli.

 Word Discrimination Test

 The audiologist determines the patient’s absolute maximum ability to understand speech under two conditions: relative quiet and comfortably loud.
 Finally, there is testing to determine how much the patient’s hearing is adversely affected by background noise.

 Other testing may be done based on a patient’s particular concerns and issues identified.
 The audiologist may also perform otoscopy (examining the ear canal) and tympanometry (test of the middle ear) to determine the health of the ear canal and the middle ear.